gospel-desk/www.logstown.com/_posts/2020-04-25-working-on-a-building.md

 project, we are starting to confront the question of the architectural and liturgical context that the icons will ultimately inhabit.
 My hope is that they will live in a chapel—the Chapel of the Faithful Servant—within a guest house on our family's property.
-In this post I want to introduce you to the guest house and its situation, because I think it will add a lot to have this as part of the Gospel Desk story as it unfolds.
+I think it will add a lot to include this as part of the Gospel Desk story, so in this post I want to introduce you to the guest house and its situation.

 #### Perched Between Village and Forest